josemorareailize/AOPDemo/README.md

 Then we can reference them by qualified name in the _Advice_ definition like this.

 ```
-    //Using the previous Advice @Around
+    //Using the previous Advice @Around for logging updates operations.
      @Around("com.reailize.AOPDemo.PointCut.LoggingPointCut.diaryServiceUpdateMethod()")
     public Object logExecutionTimeFoUpdateOperations(ProceedingJoinPoint proceedingJoinPoint) throws Throwable {}